Study of visible-light emission in pure and methane-doped liquid argon: Measurements with liquid argon doped with methane

 To calculate the photoelectron yield in argon-methane mixtures, the photoelectron number was calculated in a 10~$\mu$s interval, similarly to that of pure Ar.
-Figs.~\ref{image:fig_rel_light_yield_xray_noTPB} and \ref{image:fig_rel_light_yield_alpha_noTPB} show the relative photoelectron yield of primary scintillations induced by pulsed X-rays and alpha particles in liquid Ar mixtures with CH$_4$ as a function of the CH$_4$ content.
+Figs.~\ref{image:fig_rel_light_yield_xray_noTPB} and \ref{image:fig_rel_light_yield_alpha_noTPB} show the relative photoelectron yield of visible-light emission induced by pulsed X-rays and alpha particles in liquid Ar mixtures with CH$_4$ as a function of the CH$_4$ content.
 One can see that the data obtained with PMTs and SiPM matrix are in reasonable agreement, within a factor of 1.5 on average, despite the fact that PMTs and SiPMs are sensitive in different spectral ranges (see Fig.~\ref{fig_spectra}).
-This fact indicates that the spectrum of primary scintillations is rather flat and that its shape does not significantly change when CH$_4$ dopant is added.
+This fact indicates that the spectrum of visible-light emission is rather flat and that its shape does not significantly change when CH$_4$ dopant is added.

-The absolute scintillation yield is also shown in the figures (right scale), obtained similarly to that of pure Ar, i.e. using SiPM-matrix data and averaged over the two scintillation spectra taken from \cite{Auger16,Heindl11}.
-Here the visible light scintillation spectra of \cite{Auger16,Heindl11} for pure liquid Ar were used since they are the only ones available and since those for argon-methane mixtures are not available in the literature.
+The absolute light yield is also shown in the figures~\ref{image:fig_rel_light_yield_xray_noTPB} and \ref{image:fig_rel_light_yield_alpha_noTPB} (right scale), obtained similarly to that of pure Ar, i.e. using SiPM-matrix data and averaged over the two emission spectra taken from \cite{Auger16,Heindl11}.
+Here the visible-light emission spectra of \cite{Auger16,Heindl11} for pure liquid Ar were used since they are the only ones available and since those for argon-methane mixtures are not available in the literature.
 Such a treatment is allowed due to the following points.
 Firstly, one could see in Section 3.4 that the photon yield was almost independent of the spectrum shape, in particular due to the fact that the spectra used are rather flat (see Fig.~\ref{fig_spectra}).
-Secondly, if the spectrum is indeed determined by the NBrS effect, its shape should not depend much on which species the electron is scattered on (Ar or CH$_4$), since numerous NBrS spectra of various origins presented in the literature look very flat and therefore very similar to each other \cite{Buzulutskov18,Borisova21G,Borisova21L}.
+Secondly, if the spectrum is indeed determined by the NBrS effect, its shape should not depend much on which species the electron is scattered on (Ar or CH$_4$), since numerous NBrS spectra of various origins presented in the literature look very flat and therefore very similar to each other~\cite{Buzulutskov18,Borisova21G,Borisova21L}.
+On the other hand, the presence of CH$_4$ dopant can affect the energy distribution of delta electrons and hence the properties of the NBrS emission produced by them, but our experimental procedures were not sensitive to such changes in the emission spectrum.